tohu-sand/my-portfolio/README.md

 ##  License & Copyright

 - Favicon icons located in `public/` directory are © tohu_sand.
 All rights reserved.
-- All other content and code are subject to the project's license terms.
+- All other content and code are subject to the project's [LICENSE](LICENSE) terms.